-Join us for the grand opening of the A. Alfred Taubman Wing of the Art & Architecture Building: Friday, September 8, 2017 at 11:00am.
+Join us for the grand opening of the A. Alfred Taubman Wing of the Art & Architecture Building: Friday, September 8, 2017.

 For an immersive 3D experience of the new building, please check out the interactive MyLumion presentation.